FrederikeLuebeck/MachineLearningForCausalInference/README.md

 # Machine Learning for Causal Inference: Estimating Heterogeneous Treatment Effects with Causal Forests

-This Repository contains my Bachelor's thesis (PDF) along with the codes of the simulations I conducted, as well as the code of the analysis of the empirical data.
+This Repository contains my Bachelor's thesis along with the codes of the simulations I conducted, as well as the code of the analysis of the empirical data.
 The codes are organized in the same order as they appear in the thesis.

 ## Code of Simulations